libretime/libretime/docs/install.md

 - It is not recommended that you install LibreTime on the same computer you are using as a desktop.
 - Please review the release notes of the version you are planning on installing.

-Once you have downloaded and extracted LibreTime, run the instalation script by navigating into the folder containing the LibreTime codebase, and run it's install script from the command line:
+Once you have downloaded and extracted LibreTime, run the installation script by navigating into the folder containing the LibreTime codebase, and run it's install script from the command line:

 ```
 sudo ./install